-Our financing activities have historically consisted of borrowings and repayments under our revolving credit facility and term loans, payments of debt issuance costs, the issuance of common stock and, unique to 2013, the transfer of cash as part of the separation and spin-off of Biostage.
-During the years ended December 31, 2015 and 2014, financing activities used cash of \$0.5 million and \$1.2 million, respectively, and provided \$0.1 million of cash for the year ended December 31, 2013.
-During the year ended December 31, 2015, we borrowed \$5.8 million under our credit facility, repaid \$8.4 million of debt under our credit facility and term loans and ended the year with \$18.9 million of borrowings.
-Net proceeds from the issuance of common stock for the year ended December 31, 2015 were \$2.0 million, which related to the exercise of stock options and the employee stock purchase plan.
-During the year ended December 31, 2014, we borrowed \$2.2 million under our credit facility to fund the acquisition of TBSI, repaid \$5.5 million of debt under our credit facility and term loans and ended the year with \$21.5 million of borrowings.
+Our financing activities have historically consisted of borrowings and repayments under our revolving credit facility and term loans, payments of debt issuance costs, and the issuance of common stock.
+During the years ended December 31, 2016, 2015 and 2014, financing activities used cash of \$4.9 million, \$0.5 million and \$1.2 million , respectively.
+During the year ended December 31, 2016, we borrowed \$4.0 million under our credit facility, repaid \$9.0 million of debt under our credit facility and term loans and ended the year with \$13.7 million of borrowings.
+Net proceeds from the issuance of common stock for the year ended December 31, 2016 were \$0.2 million, which related to the exercise of stock options and the employee stock purchase plan.
+During the year ended December 31, 2015 were \$2.0 million, which related to the exercise of stock options and the employee stock purchase plan.
+During the year ended December 31, 2015 were \$2.0 million, which related to the exercise of stock options and the employee stock purchase plan.
+During the year ended December 31, 2014, we borrowed \$2.2 million under our credit facility to fund the acquisition of TBSI, repaid \$5.5 million of debt under our credit facility and term loans and ended the year with \$12.5 million of borrowings.
+Net proceeds from the issuance of common stock for the year ended December 31, 2014, we borrowed \$2.1 million under our credit facility to the exercise of stock options and the employee stock purchase plan.
+Nuring the year ended December 31, 2014, we borrowed \$2.2 million under our credit facility to fund the acquisition of TBSI, repaid \$5.5 million of debt under our credit facility and term loans and ended the year with \$21.5 million of borrowings.
 Net proceeds from the issuance of common stock for 2014 were \$2.1 million, which related to the exercise of stock options and the employee stock purchase plan.
-During the year ended December 31, 2013, we transferred approximately \$15.0 million to fund Biostage's operations in connection with the spin-off.
-Additionally, we borrowed \$14.6 million and repaid \$2.8 million of debt under our credit facility and term loans.
-Net proceeds from the issuance of common stock for 2013 were \$3.6 million.
-During the year ended December 31, 2013, we paid debt issuance costs of \$0.3 million.